mohammadalsukaibi/Blog-page/README.md

 # Blog page

-This is the first project of the Udacity front-end development nanodegree.
+##Project 1 of the front-end Udacity nanodegree

+###Project objective
 The aim of this project is to build a simple blog page that is responsive using css media queries.